Turkish referee attacked by club president leaves hospital

 Koca later announced his resignation as president via Ankaragucu’s official website.

-Meler was visited in hospital on Tuesday by TFF president Mehmet Buyukeksi and interior minister Ali Yerlikaya.
+Meler was visited in hospital on Tuesday by TFF president Buyukeksi and interior minister Ali Yerlikaya.

 Buyukeksi said in quotes reported on the TFF’s X account: “This sad event should definitely not be forgotten.
 This should be a milestone.